 To view the full funding announcement, click here.

 Scope/Type of Clinical Trials supported through CTA program

-- Clinical Stage: Early to mid-phase (phase 1, phase 2a) clinical trials exploring safety or biomarkers to justify larger phase 2b studies including single ascending dose (and multiple ascending dose studies to assess safety/tolerability, brain penetration, target engagement studies in healthy subjects and/or people living with ALS.
+- Clinical Stage: Early to mid-phase (phase 1, phase 2a) clinical trials exploring safety or biomarkers to justify larger phase 2b or phase 3 studies.
+This includes single ascending dose (and multiple ascending dose) studies to assess safety/tolerability, brain penetration, or target engagement in healthy subjects and/or people living with ALS.

-- Trial population: Can include genetic or sporadic forms of ALS, health subjects, as well as asymptomatic carriers.
+- Trial population: Can include genetic or sporadic forms of ALS, healthy subjects, and/or asymptomatic carriers.

 - Therapeutic approaches: Small molecule, genetic therapies, stem-cell approaches, peptides, antibodies, antisense oligonucleotides, and others.